-Open access is unrestricted online access to peer-reviewed, publicly-funded, scholarly research with no constraints on reuse.
+Open access is unrestricted online access to peer-reviewed, publicly-funded, scholarly research with minimal constraints on reuse.
 For an introduction to open access, see our Open Access LibGuide.

 What are the benefits of Open Access?

 For authors it means increased visibility and impact of research.
 For readers it means increased resources without price or permission barriers.

 Why do I need to publish my work as Open Access?

 Most major funding bodies now make it a requirement for the research they fund to be made open access.

 For journal articles, if your work is not open access it cannot be submitted for the REF.